nycksw/ocd/README.md

 or any git repository of your choice.
 It makes setting up a new system very simple.

-Using this script you may take a freshly installed operating system and set it up quickly doing something like what follows.
-You'll need to substitute your own git repository below.
-See "Installation and usage" for more information on how to do this.
+Using this script, you may take a freshly installed operating system and set it up quickly, like so:

-    curl https://raw.githubusercontent.com/username/ocd/master/.ocd.sh -o ~/.ocd.sh
+    curl https://raw.githubusercontent.com/nycksw/ocd/master/.ocd.sh -o ~/.ocd.sh
     source ~/.ocd.sh

-This does the following:
+You may want to substitute your own git repository above, if you've made your own edits to the `ocd.sh` script.
+See "Installation and usage" for more information on how to set up your own repository.

+Sourcing the `ocd.sh` script does the following on its first invocation:

   * checks if your SSH identity is available, and if it's not, prompts you for a remote host to copy them from (this is necessary to clone a RW